-- 9. Where was the incidence highest, where lowest?
-What were the crude rates in these two regions? - 10.
+- 1. Where was the age-standardized incidence (ASR, according to World Standard Population) highest, where lowest?
+What were the crude incidence rates in these two populations? - 2.
 Compare Finland and Norway.
-Can you find any real difference in the crude rates?
+Can you find any essential difference between them in the crude rates?
 What about the age-standardized rates with different standard populations?
 (The explanation for the standardized rates and for possible discrepancies between them and the crude rates will be given later on.)